 Dr. Aidman is the Associate Director of Emory’s Urban Health Initiative, see www.urbanhealthinitiative.emory.edu developing university and community partnerships for community engaged learning, training future health professionals, and conducting research, especially community-based participatory research.
 She has developed transportation ministries, providing transportation to needed services, a community teaching garden at a grocery store in a low-resourced area of Atlanta, and helps bring affordable health insurance plans through her Health Insurance Navigators and student Resource Insurance Navigators team.
 See http://ringofgeorgia.org

 Monica B. Adderley, MS, CHES

 Monica serves as a consultant and previously worked with Emory University’s PARTNERS for Equity in Child & Adolescent Health as the Sr. Program Associate/Health Education Specialist from 2013-2016.
 Monica is currently pursuing a Doctorate of Health Education at A. T. Still University (she is currently working on her dissertation to focus on GA SBHCs, titled: An examination of Georgia School-Based Health Centers implementation of CDC and ASCD: Whole School, Whole Community, Whole Child (WSCC) Model- 10 components).
 She is a Certified Health Education Specialist (CHES).
-Monica has resided in Georgia for most of her life, and she lives in the metropolitan Atlanta area with her husband, AnTuan.
+Monica has resided in Georgia for most of her life, and she lives in the metro Atlanta area with her husband, AnTuan.